Skip to main content.

 • First-Year Advising

 All first-year students are assigned an academic adviser, with whom they meet at strategic points during each semester.
-The advising system helps students begin the process of selecting a program in which to major, meet the requirements of that program, prepare for professional study or other activities outside of or after college, and satisfy other interests.
+The advising system helps students begin the process of selecting a major, meet program requirements, prepare for professional study, and support other activities or interests outside of college.

 • First-Year Electives